-Grantee is required to submit back-up of expenses to account for all DRF spending during the grant period.
-Back-up must be submitted after any advance of funds is made and before additional funds can be requested.
-MHDC requires grantees to complete a back-up form to account for all spending, convert it to a pdf, sign, then uploaded into the follow-up form in the Grant Interface.
+Grantees are required to submit back-up of expenses to account for all DRF spending during the grant period.
+Back-up must be submitted after any advance of funds is made and before additional installments can be provided.
+MHDC requires grantees to complete a back-up form (DRF-208) to account for all grant eligible expenses and record client data, as determined by MHDC.